Switch Mode

 “Mmhm, Noona….”

-For the next five days, the desert would enter a polar night where the sun would not rise.
+For the next five days, the desert would remain in a state of polar night, without a single sunrise.

 “You look perfect, Bori-ssi.”